crd230/crd230.github.io/lab0.md

 ###**Tibbles**
 \

-Let's take a step back and assess where we are in our journey into R land.
-We learned that there are three basic data types in R.  We learned that we can store data values in vectors.
+Where are we now in our journey into R land?
+We learned that there are four basic data types in R.  We learned that we can store data values in vectors.
 We can then store vectors into data frames.
-And we run many tasks in R using commands/functions, which are created and stored in packages, which we need to install and load.
-For a long time, this was how R users worked with their data.
+And we run many tasks in R using commands/functions, which are created and stored in packages, which we need to install (just once!) and load (every time!).
 Recently, a new framework for organizing data in R has emerged.
 This revolution is known as *tidy*, and you can read more about its principles in Chapter 9, pages 147-151 in RDS.

 An integral component of the tidyverse are tibbles.
 Tibbles are data frames, but they tweak some older behaviors to make life a little easier.
 There are two main differences in the usage of a data frame vs a tibble: printing and subsetting.
 Let's be clear here - tibbles are just a special kind of data frame.
 They just makes things a little "tidier."